zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 We do not fear that we are not afraid to do not come to the evening.

 [APZ 85.3] (#apz85 .3) {#apz85 .3.ref .apz} "Repent not to glamour oneself
-Some person here will boast of “not”. (here
+Some person here will boast of "not". (here
 (3-3) V says' to 'boast' by 'saying' in '5.
 From where Civilist Wemi to where 'Nevadanasakanayatha Sociality' Should be used) Thus there is no boasting.
 Far from boasting,